 5 – Central America.
 (Macrocybe Titans)

 Macrocybe titans is a species of mushroom that had the claim to fame of being called “The World’s biggest Mushroom” it grows in mostly grassy areas in tropical and subtropical habitats and the best bit is that it’s 100% edible!
+There are even stories I have read that say that this is used as an amazing mushroom toy.

 4 – UK (Hygrocybe helobia)